fetchai/agents-tac/examples/simulation_demo/README.md

   - [x] You have followed the steps under 'Dependencies' and 'Preliminaries' on root readme.
   - [x] You are connected to the internet (to pull the latest docker images).

-- First, ensure that you are running an OEF Node on `localhost`, using this command:
+- First, ensure that you are running an OEF Node on `localhost`, using this command (make sure all docker containers are stopped `docker stop $(docker ps -q)`):

 ```
 python3 oef_search_pluto_scripts/launch.py -c ./oef_search_pluto_scripts/launch_config.json